davidbjourno/making-interactive-graphics/README.md

 In `App.js`, you'll see some more JavaScript and CSS module imports followed by a [JavaScript class](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes) called `App`.
 This class defines the App component.

-Not all React components have to be defined by a class; they can also be JavaScript functions that simply return some JSX for rendering.
+Not all React components have to be defined by a class; they can also be JavaScript functions that simply return some JSX to be rendered.
 We only have two hours for this tutorial, so I'm going to skip over the details of the differences between the two component types and how they work, but you can always go back and read about them [here](https://reactjs.org/docs/components-and-props.html).

 Back in `index.js`, if you edit some of the text inside the `<p>` tags and save the file, you should see the page reload automatically in your browser to reflect your changes.
 This is because Create React App projects are set up in such a way that they live-reload by default.